ZettDev/Three3DGS-COLMAP-Brush/README.md

 ## 🎯 Project Goals
 - Automate the pipeline: user provides images → system generates 3D reconstruction.
-- Integrate COLMAP and Brush into UnityGaussianSplatting.
+- Integrate COLMAP and Brush into GaussianSplats3D.
-- Enable use in future applications (e.g., BIM analysis, immersive environments, etc.).
+- Enable use in future applications (e.g., BIM analysis, immersive environments, AR/VR integration, etc.).

 ---

 ## 📂 Repository Structure (TBA)

 ## ⚖️ License
-- The base project (**UnityGaussianSplatting**) is licensed under MIT (see `EXTERNAL_LICENSES`).
+- The base project (**GaussianSplats3D**) is licensed under MIT (see `EXTERNAL_LICENSES`).
 - COLMAP and Brush retain their respective licenses in `EXTERNAL_LICENSES/`.
 - Modifications and integrations made in this repository follow the [MIT License](LICENSE).